A Legal Legacy

 Their first child, Richard Theodore Jr. “Ted” recalls learning of his fathers chosen profession at an early age.
 “When dad and his friends got together the discussion of law was a frequent topic”.
 So it came as no surprise when Ted followed in his fathers footsteps.
 He started running title examinations at an early age, then began his pursuit of a law degree at Emory University.
 In 1994 Ted graduated Magna Cum Laude from John Marshall Law School.

 For daughter Kristine, the route to her legal career was not quite as direct.
 “I originally intended to pursue a psychiatric degree,” says Kristine.
 “While attending Furman I was required to take a course in law and was surprised at how much I enjoyed it.”
 While admitting to an appreciation of the legal profession, Kristine was also contemplating a move to the west coast.
 “I wanted to see another part of the country and finish my degree out of state.”
 Her search led Kristine to San Diego where she received a law degree from California Western.
 An added benefit of her days at CWU was meeting her future husband, fellow law student James Cavin.

 After graduating, the couple returned to Atlanta to pursue legal careers and begin a family of their own.
 While Kristine’s three young sons are in the early days of academia, Ted’s three boys are nearing graduation and considering college pursuits of their own.
 While none have announced degree goals, the legal field is always a possibility.

-In 2014 the Avondale graduating class will hold their 50th reunion.
-The same year Richard and Sherri Smith will celebrate their 50th anniversary.
+In 2014 the Avondale graduating class held their 50th reunion.
+That same year Richard and Sherri Smith celebrated their 50th anniversary.
 Today they are the proud grandparents of eight wonderful grandchildren.
 And the prospect of future attorneys adding to the Smith Legal Legacy are very bright indeed.